National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 ## Voice of Narrator

-Once the group

-Once the analytic dataset is finalized, the handoff between the informaticist and statistician takes place.
+After the first draft of the analytic dataset is prepared, the focus shifts from the informaticist to the statistician.
-This often requires a discussion or ongoing dialogue to understand the data structure and definitions.
+This often requires a discussion to communicate the definitions and data structure.
 :::

 * **Navigator**:
   Welcome everyone.
-  Today we'd like to review the analytic dataset and next steps in moving the analysis forward.
+  Today we'll review the initial analytic dataset and next steps in the analysis.
 * **Informaticist**:
   Yep.
   I've made a new code workbook in your folder in the project workspace.